openvinotoolkit/openvino/docs/gapi/kernel_api.md

 This macro is a shortcut to a new type definition.
 It takes three arguments to register a new type, and requires type body to be present (see below).
 The macro arguments are:

-| * Kernel interface name -- Also serves as a name of new type defined with this macro;
+* Kernel interface name -- Also serves as a name of new type defined with this macro;
-| * Kernel signature -- An ``std::function<>``-like signature which defines API of the kernel;
+* Kernel signature -- An ``std::function<>``-like signature which defines API of the kernel;
-| * Kernel's unique name -- Used to identify kernel when its type information is stripped within the system.
+* Kernel's unique name -- Used to identify kernel when its type information is stripped within the system.
-| * Kernel declaration may be seen as function declaration -- In both cases a new entity must be used then according to the way it was defined.
+* Kernel declaration may be seen as function declaration -- In both cases a new entity must be used then according to the way it was defined.

-Kernel signature defines kernel's usage syntax -- which parameters it takes during graph construction.
+Kernel signature defines kernel's usage syntax which parameters it takes during graph construction.
 Implementations can also use this signature to derive it into backend-specific callback signatures (see next chapter).

 Kernel may accept values of any type, and G-API dynamic types are handled in a special way.
-All other types are opaque to G-API and passed to kernel in `outMeta()` or in execution callbacks as-is.
+All other types are opaque to G-API and passed to kernel in ``outMeta()`` or in execution callbacks as-is.

 Kernel's return value can only be of G-API dynamic type – ``cv::GMat``, ``cv::GScalar``, or ``cv::GArray<T>``.
 If an operation has more than one output, it should be wrapped into an ``std::tuple<>`` (which can contain only mentioned G-API types).
 Arbitrary-output-number operations are not supported.